Henry Funkhouser Farm and Log House

 Henry Funkhouser Farm and Log House is a historic home located at Baker, Hardy County, West Virginia.
 Located on the property are the contributing log cabin; a log barn (c.
 1880); and a cellarhouse (1938).
 The log cabin was built about 1845, and is a two-story, side gable, single-pen house.
 A kitchen addition was built about 1900.
 Also on the property is the Funkhouser family cemetery.
 The property remains in the Funkhouser family.
+Tater and Biscuit are notorious Funkhouser family Corgis.

 It was listed on the National Register of Historic Places in 2001.